amadeus4dev/hackathon-starter/README.md

 ## Getting Started

+First of all, you need to create an account:

 1. Go to [our portal](https://developers.amadeus.com) and click on [register](https://developers.amadeus.com/create-account)
 2. Fill in the form using a valid email address and click on the `Create account` button.
 A confirmation email will be sent to the email address you have just registered.
 3. Open your mail and click on `Confirm my account`.